rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 **Memcached**: A simple in-memory key/value caching system.
 Can save Gunicorn a lot of effort regenerating rarely-changed pages or objects.

 **Celery**:   An async task system for Python.
-Can take longer running bits of code and process them outside of Gunicorn without jamming up the webserver.
+Can take longer-running bits of code and process them outside of Gunicorn without jamming up the webserver.
 Can also be used for "poor man's" concurrency in Django.